Elance User Experience Test Answers

 The way a product / system works on a technical level

-How well a product / system operates within a desktop browser or mobile device
+How well a product / system operates within a desktop browser or mobile

 Whether a product / system is better than it's competitors